 We are here to help.
 Let us know what we can do for you today.

-“Even with all my Bible, pastoral, and grief training, I still learned SO much on my path to becoming a Death Doula.
-Paying attention to, and providing for, the needs of the human and the animal is something I strive to do throughout all of the stages of life.
+“I strive to pay attention to, and providing for, the needs of humans and animals throughout all of the stages of life.
 And yet there is something really special about serving those as they walk through the last stage.”

 Robynn has shared her home with a variety of species over the years, including: cats, a dog, fish, a cockatiel, chickens, rats, mice, turtles, and snakes.
 There’s not a critter in existence that Robynn cannot love.